 Airports Council International (ACI) is the only global trade representative of the world’s airports.
 ACI represents airports interests with Governments and international organizations such as ICAO, develops standards, policies and recommended practices for airports, and provides information and training opportunities to raise standards around the world.

-With nearly 25.7 million passengers in 2018 Brussels Airport is one of the largest airports in Europe and the main airport in Belgium.
-Brussels Airport connects the capital of Europe to 248 destinations around the globe, served by 80 airlines.
-It’s the second most important economic growth pole in Belgium with a 1.8% share in the national GDP and an added value for Belgium of € 3.2 billion.
+With nearly 26.4 million passengers in 2019 Brussels Airport Company is one of the largest airports in Europe and the main airport in Belgium.
+Brussels Airport connects the capital of Europe to 236 destinations around the globe, served by 74 airlines.
+It is the second most important economic growth pole in Belgium with a 1.8% share in the national GDP and an added value for Belgium of € 3.2 billion.

 Educavia supports innovative and uniform training for the aviation technicians of the future.
 This Flemish-Dutch project aims to create new training programs and structures within the aviation technical sector.
 Annually for 500 students in regular education and 7000 employees in the MRO companies.
 The promotion of the sector and training will also reinforce this mission.